EphiusJB/EphiusJB/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Computer Science and Mathematics at Zambia Information Technology College.
+- 🎓 &nbsp; Studying software Engineering at Zambia Information Technology College.
-- 💼 &nbsp; Working as a Front-end developer at Stephy Foundations.
+- 💼 &nbsp; Worked as a Front-end developer at Stephy Foundations.
-- 🌱 &nbsp; Learning more about Cloud Architecture,Full-stack Development and Mobile Application development.
+- 🌱 &nbsp; Learning more about Computer Networking,Full-stack Development and Mobile Application development.

 <h3> 🛠 &nbsp;Tech Stack</h3>